 The synagogue was renovated in 1957.
 The building was raised to include a basement with kitchen facilities, social hall/classroom space and a bathroom.
 This was the first time the building had heat and water.

-By 1970, the congregation consisted of less than 20 families.
+By the early 60’s, the congregation consisted of less than 20 families.
 It became clear that Adath Israel would not survive as an Orthodox institution.

 In 1979, the congregation hired Rabbi Jeffrey T. Segalman as their part time rabbi.
 The congregation voted to allow women to participate in worship services.